 The Best Ways to Buy and Sell Ad Inventory

-You can buy or sell ad inventory in many ways, depending on what side you’re on, an advertiser or publisher.
+You can buy or sell ad inventory in many ways, depending on what side you’re on: an advertiser or a publisher.
 So, let’s get to it so you can choose what fits best.

 Real-time Bidding (RTB)